 myFunc(target=doIt) and myFunc(target=doIt()) have different semantics.
 In the first case, the function doIt is passed as an argument and can be called from within myFunc; in the second case, the result of calling the doIt() function is passed as the argument.
 It is important that readers of the code be aware of the major semantic difference caused by adding the argument list.

 6.54.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.54.5.